-- Olive juice, Sauer kraut juice, pickle juice
+- Olive juice, sauerkraut juice, pickle juice

 Treats in between meals

-- Honey mix or Raw honey – plain (great before bed and upon awakening).
+- Honey mix or raw honey – plain (great before bed and upon awakening).

 - Jasmine Tea

-Frequency and number of meals
+Frequency and Number of Meals

 I suggest going as low as comfortable.
 This means eat as little as possible so that you don’t have strong cravings and/or anxiety.
 A small amount of craving is fine and healthy, but make sure you don’t crave too much.

 More frequent and smaller meals are better than fewer and larger meals.
-If you have some type of glucose metabolism disorder or neuroendocrine issues I can’t emphasize this enough.
+If you have some type of glucose energy production disorder or neuroendocrine issues I can’t emphasize this enough.
 If this is the case, try to eat within an hour of waking up and ignore all of the intermittent fasting advice in the blogosphere.